udaypatel1/tezca/README.md

 Please raise an **Issue** and make a **Pull Request** if you would like to do any of the following:

-* Make this even faster (smarter threading, more concurrent processes, a more accurate algorithm, etc)
+* Make this even faster
   - smarter threading strategies
   - more concurrent processes
   - refining current algorithms